-In between the digital and the humane, I have been working on a book, Property and the German Idea of Freedom (working title, with apologies to Leonard Krieger).
-In it, I argue that liberal ideas and institutions (defined by respect for individual rights) showed a marked development in Germany in the seventeenth and eighteenth centuries.
+In between the digital and the humane, Wilder has been working on a book, Property and the German Idea of Freedom (working title, with apologies to Leonard Krieger).
+In it, he argues that liberal ideas and institutions (defined by respect for individual rights) showed a marked development in Germany in the seventeenth and eighteenth centuries.
 This thesis will challenge present notions that pre-modern Germany was exceptionally anti-liberal, and, by implication, that early English liberalism was truly exceptional.
 Ideas about freedom and individual rights in Germany did not originate in salons and coffeehouses.
 Rather, the context of "the German idea of freedom" was disputes over property rights.
 The four basic parts of the book show how kinds of property became prototypes of ideas of freedom, how states spread individual civil rights to more and more of their subjects, how jurists developed the idea of natural rights from out of practical affairs, and finally how states promulgated new paper financial instruments which brought with them a new degree of civil liberty.
 These narratives are contextualized within German and European history, but also within an analytic framework of positive and negative liberty and theories of states of nature and civil society.

 At Chicago and later at Brown University, Wilder taught courses on the Renaissance and Reformation (European Civilization I); the Emergence of Capitalism in Early Modern Europe; and Law, Liberty and Property in European History.